dvav/dgeclust/docs/tutorial/detest/index.md

 9001 samples processed from directory "clust/cc"
 {% endhighlight %}

-The above command post-processes the contents of the directory `_clust` (using a nominal burn-in period of 1000 iterations) and returns a file, `_pvals.txt`, which includes a list of features along with their posterior probabilities of being differentially expressed between the treated and untreated
+The above command post-processes the contents of the directory `_clust` (using a burn-in period of 1000 iterations) and returns a file, `_pvals.txt`, which includes a list of features along with their posterior probabilities of being differentially expressed between the treated and untreated